Are academy trusts businesses?

-Academy trusts are education charities that are set up purely for the purpose of running and improving schools.
+Academy Trusts are education charities that are set up purely for the purpose of running and improving schools.
 Trustees have strict duties under charity law and company law.
-Trustees hold public office – they do not run the trust for ‘private’ interest but are required to advance education for public benefit.
+Trustees are not paid - they are not allowed to run the trust for their own 'private' interest but are required to advance education for public benefit.
 They are required to uphold the Principles of Public Life.

 As education charities, academy trusts are not allowed to make profits or distribute profits to trustees or members.
+They also have to follow strict rules on conflicts of interests.
 All surpluses are invested into the front-line to improve the quality of education.

-Academy trusts are held to account to a higher standard than maintained schools.
+Trusts are held to account to a higher standard than local authority schools - known as 'maintained schools'.
 The obligation of transparency and accountability is much greater than maintained schools.
-They are held to account by the Education and Skills Funding Agency (ESFA), Ofsted and Regional Schools Commissioners.
+Trusts are held to account by the Education and Skills Funding Agency (ESFA), Ofsted and Regional Directors at the Department of Education.

-They are required to have an independent audit annually and to publish their accounts.
-They are also required to disclose pay in thresholds.
-If the ESFA investigates a trust, the investigation report is published on the government’s website.
-There is no similar requirement on local authorities to publish investigation reports or disclose head teacher pay.
+School trusts are required to have an independent audit annually and to publish their accounts.
+They are also required to disclose senior pay in their accounts.
+If the ESFA investigates a trust, the investigation report is published on the government's website.
+There is no similar requirement on local authorities to publish investigation reports or tell you how much senior staff like headteachers get paid.

-Like any other state school, academies are free to attend, inspected in the same way, and children take the same tests and exam.
-Academy trusts are state-funded – parents do not pay fees.
-They operate in accordance with their funding agreement with the Secretary of State.
+Like any other state school, academies are free to attend, inspected in the same way, and children take the same tests and exams.
+Academy trusts are funded from your taxes, so parents do not pay fees.
+Each school has a funding agreement with the Secretary of State for Education - if it doesn't keep to the rules, the agreement can be ended and the school transferred to a different trust.

-More than half of pupils in England – 3.8 million pupils – are educated in academy schools.
-This is seven in ten secondary pupils and three in ten primary pupils.
+More than half of pupils in England - 3.8 million pupils - are now educated in academy schools.
+This is about seven in ten secondary pupils and three in ten primary pupils.

-Academy trusts can have various tenure types, but most hold their sites on long leases from the local authority, for a nominal charge.
-There are controls on the disposal of academy and maintained school publicly funded land.
-The Secretary of State’s permission is required for the disposal of publicly funded school land or school land which has been enhanced at public expense.
+Academy trusts can use buildings and land in various ways, but most hold their sites on long leases from the local authority, for a nominal charge.
+There are legal controls on the disposal of academy and maintained school publicly funded land.
+The Secretary of State's permission is required before anyone can sell publicly-funded school land or school land which has been enhanced at public expense.
+They can impose strict conditions to protect the taxpayer, like paying back any money raised.

-Academy trusts are subject to most of the same direct statutory duties as maintained mainstream schools, in respect of children with special educational needs and disabilities (SEND).
+Yes, academy trusts are subject to most of the same direct statutory duties as maintained mainstream schools when it comes to children with special educational needs and disabilities (SEND).

 - Have regard to the statutory SEND Code of Practice